Skip to main content

 50% positive mentions, -25% neutral mentions, 75% negative mentions

-Replayability is limited due to the game's linear paths and few branching choices, resulting in minimal incentive for multiple playthroughs.
-However, increased movement speed in recent updates has improved exploration and pace, potentially enhancing replay value for fans of the genre.
-Adding more collectibles and interactive elements could further boost engagement and replayability.
+Replayability in this game is limited due to its mostly linear paths and few branching options, resulting in minimal incentive for multiple playthroughs.
+However, recent updates that increase movement speed have improved exploration and pacing, potentially enhancing replay value.
+Players suggest adding more collectibles and interactive elements to further boost engagement and replayability.

 • “After the most recent update which increased movement speed, I can easily recommend this to fans of the liminal-themed walking sim genre.
 Increasing the movement speed encourages exploration, replayability, and the overall pace of the game, which has some very large areas.”